March 18, 2026

 Before getting into specific responses, understand the underlying framework.
 Every effective objection response follows the same four-step structure: Listen, Empathize, Ask, and Position.

 Listen: Let the prospect finish their objection fully.
 Do not interrupt.
-Do not start formulating your response while they're still talking.
+Do not start formulating your response while they are still talking.
 The most valuable information is often in how they end the objection, not how they begin it.
+Most salespeople mentally check out as soon as they hear the first few words of an objection because they think they know where it is going.
+Resist that impulse.
+The prospect may reveal the real objection — the one beneath the surface — in the final sentence.

 15 Objections With Word-for-Word Responses